telerik/fiddler-everywhere-docs/user-guide/settings/privacy.md

 ---
 title: Privacy
-description: Privacy settings the in Fiddler Everywhere application
+description: "Learn how to use the Privacy menu settings in the Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: privacy-submenu
 publish: true
 position: 40